leechristie/advent-of-code-2025/README.md

-# advent-of-code-2025
+# Advent of Code 2025

-My solutions to Eric Wastl's Advent of Code 2025.
+My solutions to Eric Wastl's Advent of Code 2025 in Python.